 The more you stare – or squint to make out the forms – the more this art becomes connected in your mind to various masked artists around the city.
 Engage with the art as a conversation, and try to decipher the messages layered upon one another.

-The infamous Hug Tree is by a very recognizable graffiti artist in Toronto – whose art often paints shifting expressions of extremely detailed human faces.
-He really uses spray paint to its fullest capabilities as a medium – blending colours to achieve depth and realism.
+The infamous Hug Tree is by a very recognisable graffiti artist in Toronto – whose art often paints shifting expressions of incredibly detailed human faces.
+He uses spray paint to its fullest capabilities as a medium – blending colours to achieve depth and realism.
 Interpret the smile (or lack of a smile) as you wish.

-You might recognize the signature bird in this graffiti.
+You might recognise the signature bird in this graffiti.
 I’ve seen it all across the city on my commute!
-What’s really awesome about Uber is the use of the physical constraints in the urban landscape to better the humour.
-The image to the right is a commissioned piece that covers the entire building, and has been preserved in this resin, right along Graffiti Alley (which runs east-west just south of Queen Street West, near Spadina Ave).
+What’s awesome about Uber is the use of the physical constraints in the urban landscape to better the humour.
+The image to the right is a commissioned piece that covers the entire building and has been preserved in this resin, right along Graffiti Alley (which runs east-west just south of Queen Street West, near Spadina Ave).

 Have you taken a graffiti tour before?
-Recognize any of these pieces of graffiti?
+Recognise any of these pieces of graffiti?
 Do you have a favourite piece in your city?